Kimsure/TCNet/Readme.md

 # Official Repo of TCNet

-Note that codes are not fully completed and still on updating these days.
-Please remember to check repo to be consistent with the local one.

 We thank [Xintao](https://xinntao.github.io/) and his group for their open-sourced image/video processing ToolBox [**BasicSR**](https://github.com/XPixelGroup/BasicSR/).
 Our codes are totally based on it.

 ### Prerequisites